Can't Get or Keep an Erection?

 By the end of a few consultations, my aim is that:

-You have a clear picture of your physical health and a practical plan to protect it — whether that means addressing cardiovascular risk, treating an underlying condition, or simply knowing things are fine.
+You have a clear picture of your physical health and a practical plan to improve it.

-You feel taken seriously, properly understood, and no longer alone with something you've been carrying quietly for too long.
+You feel taken seriously, properly understood, and no longer alone with something that has probably been with you for too long

 How Long Does Treatment Take?